strawhat0luffy/JavaQuizGame-/README.md

 # Java Quiz Game

-This is a simple console-based Quiz Game built in Java for internship hands-on learning.
+This is a simple console-based Quiz Game built in Java.
 The game presents multiple-choice questions, accepts user input, and displays the final score.

 ## Features
 - Multiple-choice questions